 Sherard A. Robbins, M.Ed.

-Robbins' work is grounded in the Core Five Components to Social Justice™, a theory he developed to help people better understand the broader concepts of the work.
+Robbins' work is grounded in the Core Five Components to Social Justice™, a model he developed to help people better understand the broader concepts of the work.
 He suggests that these components: Power and Privilege, Identity and Intersectionality, Systems of Socialization, Cultural Competence, and Allyship and Advocacy, are the foundations of social justice and through understanding these core five components, one is able to become an effective steward of leadership.
 For his work in inclusive leadership and organizational development, Sherard was selected as a member of the 2019 Tucson 40 Under 40 induction class.

 Sherard has also delivered keynote and commencement speeches and has presented on a variety of topics across the country at various institutions, as well as local, regional, and national conferences.
 Some of his presentations include, but are not limited to:

 Exhibit 14-B: An Equal Rights Approach to the First Amendment

 All Aboard!: Diversifying Your Hiring with All Intents and Purposes

 Do I Have To?: Navigating Your Introversion in Higher Education

 Well Meaning, Well Intentioned: Microaggressions in the Workplace